jdbeightol/includer/README.md

 make examples/example.txt
 ```

-The `examples.mk` file includes the necessary targets
+The `examples.mk` file includes the necessary targets to build the examples.

 ### README
 As a note, this readme itself is built from included files using the makefile.